biertisch/42_libft/README.md

 ### Overview

 Libft is a **custom C library** containing reimplementations of standard C functions, together with new utilities.
-It is a foundational project at 42 school designed to deepen our understanding of **low-level programming** and **memory management** in C.
+It is a foundational project at 42 school designed to deepen our understanding of **low-level concepts** and **memory management** in C.

 The mandatory and bonus functions were implemented from scratch without relying on any external functions except `malloc`, `free`, and `write`.